 - Jumper cables

 - An extra tank of gas

 Preparation is key when it comes to winter driving tips for truckers.
-You never want to be left without a particular item, so if you have the room, you should always pack heavier than lighter.
+You never want to be left without a particular item, so if you have the room, you should always pack more to ensure preparedness.